darius/cant/guide.md

 Another weakness of the design of traversals is the tendency to eagerness.
-The sequence you pass in needn't be materialized: it can be a lazy list, or another incrementally-produced representation such as an interval.
+The sequence you pass in needn't be materialized: it can be a lazy list, or another incrementally-produced representation such as an arithmetic progression.
 So in principle there may be no need for iterators, a whole separate kind of thing in the ontology of many other languages.
 However, Cant doesn't make it as convenient to create a lazy sequence as an eager one, or as natural to remember that you may be consuming a lazy sequence which may have side effects.
 With iterators, these issues would be abated.
 (I was aware of this design problem when I chose to make sequence traversals just work directly on sequences.
 This sort of pattern has been common in this project: "Ugh,